NJIT-Highlander-Racing-Electrical/.github/2024-25-Lessons-Learned.md

 Generally, the grommet hole needed for sufficient clearance of these connectors will leave a hole exceeding 1/4" when the cable is in place.

-It was decided that best solution to this is to have a neoprene rubber sheet or high-temperature gasket material with cutouts for the wires to pass through.
+It was decided that best solution to this is to have a neoprene rubber sheet with cutouts for the wires to pass through.
 This can be riveted or adhered to the firewall.
 This setup provides flexibility in the number of connections and size of connections that pass through.
 With more planning and knowledge of the size of connectors, specially sized grommets like [these](https://www.amazon.com/Grommet-Plastic-Through-Countertop-XIOGZAXI/dp/B0CWY11ZPS?th=1) could be used.

 #### Types of Connectors